 The MPC has conducted monetary policy under a flexible inflation targeting framework, putting emphasis on achieving price stability alongside preserving economic growth and financial stability.
 The MPC aim to strike an appropriate balance between each monetary policy objective, and stand ready to employ available monetary policy tools to ensure price stability, stable and sustainable economic growth while preventing risks to financial stability.

 The MPC have to seek a mutual agreement on the annual monetary policy target with the Finance Minister, who will then forward the agreed target to the Cabinet for official approval.
-Currently, the Cabinet has approved the use of an annual average of headline inflation at 2.5 percent with a tolerance band of ± 1.5 percentage points as the medium-term target as well as the target for 2018, which is the same as in 2016 and 2017.
+Currently, the Cabinet has approved the use of an annual average of headline inflation at 2.5 percent with a tolerance band of ± 1.5 percentage points as the medium-term target as well as the target for 2019, which is the same as in 2016-2018.
 The target at this level would allow the economy to expand at its potential.
-It is also comparable to the inflation target of developing countries that adopt an inflation targeting framework, which would help maintain the country’s price competitiveness.
-In addition, it has so far well-anchored the public’s inflation expectations, which would enable monetary policy to achieve the targets for price, economic growth, and financial stability effectively.

 “To implement monetary policy, the BOT can never do everything by ourselves but we need to coordinate macroeconomic policies with other agencies to create favorable economic conditions for the country’s sustainable well-being,” said former Bank of Thailand Governor Puey Ungphakorn.